andre-aguirre/Astra3/README.md

 Astra3 is a PyMOL automation toolkit for structural biologists who need consistent, reproducible processing of PDB structures without hand-running the same twenty PyMOL commands every time.
-Point it at a PDB ID (or a local `.pdb`/`.pse` file), and it fetches the structure, cleans it up, colors and labels it deterministically, renders a full set of high-resolution images, and writes reports (HTML, plain text, and JSON) describing exactly what it found, and just as importantly, what it *did not* find, rather than
+Point it at a PDB ID (or a local imported `.pdb`/`.pse`/`.mmCIF` file), and it fetches the structure, cleans it up, colors and labels it deterministically, renders a full set of high-resolution images, and writes reports (HTML, plain text, and JSON) describing exactly what it found, and just as importantly, what it *did not* find, rather than